-43. Local Authority Company
+42. Local Authority Company

 Lichfield Housing Limited was incorporated on 2 September 2019 to undertake small to medium sized development opportunities to provide a diverse range of homes to meet the local housing needs of Lichfield District.
 It is a private limited company with share capital and wholly owned by Lichfield District Council.
-No projects or schemes were approved during 2021/22.
-There were no material financial transactions in the year.
-No new accounting policies are required for the preparation of the 2021/22

-Statement of Accounts.
+Turnover was £509,000 during 2022/23 with most of the income (£506,302) derived from the provision of services to the Council and services provided by the Council being £100,517.
+With turnover at this level, no new accounting policies are required for the preparation of the 2022/23 Statement of Accounts.
 It was therefore agreed that Group Accounts for the Council would not be required.
 In April 2022, the company changed its name to LWM Traded Services Ltd.

-44. Material Items of Income and Expenditure
+43. Material Items of Income and Expenditure